List of Still Game characters: Ronnie Wilson

+Mrs Begg

-Mrs Begg (2003) Played by Celia Imrie.
-A 'home help' assistant.
-She is attractive and is employed to help out pensioners in the Craiglang area who have mobility issues.
-In particular, Mrs Begg was Winston's home help; however, she was highly suspicious of Winston's sore leg.
-After finding out about his deception, she banned him from using her services.
-However, she is forced to resume being Winston's home help after he, Jack and Victor discovered that she was having an affair with the reclusive widow, Bert Findlay.
+Mrs Begg is a home help assistant.
+She is attractive and helps out pensioners in the Craiglang area who have mobility issues.
+In particular, Mrs Begg was Winston's home help; however, she was highly suspicious of Winston's "sore leg".
+After finding out about his deception, she bans him from using her services.
+However, she is forced to resume being Winston's home help after he, Jack and Victor discovered that she was having an affair with reclusive widow Bert Findlay.
+Celia Imrie plays Mrs Begg.

+Bert Findlay

-Albert "Bert" Findlay (2003) Played by Brian Pettifer.
-A friend of Jack and Victor's.
-He is depressed because his wife, Annie, has died.
-Jack and Victor being widows themselves try to help their friend and prevent him from committing suicide, as they spot several signs in his pattern of behaviour of an impending suicide.
+Albert "Bert" Findlay is friend of Jack and Victor's.
+He has depression because his wife, Annie, has recently died.
+Jack and Victor, being widows themselves, try to help their friend and help him out of his slump, as they spot several possible signs in his pattern of behaviour of an impending suicide.
 He ends up having an affair with Mrs Begg.
+He is played by Brian Pettifer.

+Stewart Anderson

-Stewart Anderson (2003) Played by Alec Heggie - A Craiglang resident.
-Stewart is said by Jack and Victor to have been severely depressed.
-That was before Stewart starting taking an American drug for depression.
-Now he has the energy of a teenager and is the complete opposite of his former self.
-Stewart recommends the drugs to Jack and Victor.
+Stewart Anderson is a Craiglang resident who is said by Jack and Victor to have been severely depressed.
+He then begins taking an American drug to treat depression; now, he has the energy of a teenager and is the complete opposite of his former self.
+He recommends the drugs to Jack and Victor, who exhibit the same energy but unfortunately suffer a prominent side-effect.
+Alec Heggie plays Stewart.

+Martin

-Martin (2003) - Played by Tom Urie - Plays a local Craiglang resident in episode "Brief".
-He argues with his mother as she never bought any Snowballs for him.
-He yells: "Ya stupid old cow!" which results in an impatient Jack and Victor outside a bus stop to mock him.
+Martin is a Craiglang resident seen in the episode "Brief".
+While waiting for a bus, he argues with his mother as she never bought any snowballs for him, yelling "Ya stupid, old, cow!" at her, which results in a frustrated Jack and Victor mocking him.
+Tom Urie plays Martin.

+Vince Gallagher

-Vince Gallagher (2003) Played by David Hayman - The local mobile snack bar owner, Vince used to run the canteen at Yarrows where Winston worked, but he was very unhygienic.
-He made a stew, which caused Winston and hundreds of other men to have food poisoning.
-Vince was sacked but, years later, Winston confronted him and saw that he was running a mobile snack bar.
-Vince claimed that he had changed his ways but Winston does not trust him.
-Vince proves that he is immaculate and the builders are satisfied with his food.
+The local mobile snack bar owner, Vince Gallagher used to run the canteen at Yarrows where Winston once worked, but he was very unhygienic.
+Sometime during the Falklands War, he made a stew which caused Winston and hundreds of other men to have food poisoning and delayed a boat going to join the war.
+Vince was sacked but, years later, Winston confronts him at his mobile snack bar.
+Vince claims that he had changed his ways but Winston does not trust him; Vince then proves that he is immaculate and the builders are satisfied with his food.
 At the same time, Navid is away in India for his brother's funeral and Jack and Victor are running the shop in his absence.
-Winston takes advantage of this and along with Jack and Victor, turns Navid's shop into a snack bar; taking the custom away from Vince.
-Vince took his revenge by sabotaging the soup, causing the customers of Navid's shop to have diarrhoea.
-Winston then planted cockroaches inside Vince's van, making Vince's food appear to be contaminated.
-With his business and his reputation shattered, Vince broke down and drove his van through Navid's shop when the latter returned from India.
-Vince got out of the van and is still at large.
+Winston takes advantage of this and, along with Jack and Victor, turns Navid's shop into a snack bar; taking the custom away from Vince.
+Vince takes his revenge by sabotaging the soup, causing the customers of Navid's shop and the builders to have diarrhoea.
+Winston then plants cockroaches inside Vince's van, making Vince's food appear contaminated.
+With his business and his reputation shattered, Vince broke down and drove his van through Navid's shop when the latter returned from India; before feeling from the van.
+David Hayman plays Vince.